Custom Ergonomic Oblique Pen Holder

 If you have any questions about how I make my pens, what options you have to select from, or what to expect, please contact me prior to placing an order.

-PLEASE NOTE: Bois de Rose, Cocobolo, Lignum Vitae, Indian Rosewood, Madagascar Rosewood, and Tulipwood can NOT be shipped outside the United States and are not available to International buyers.
+Bois de Rose, Cocobolo, Lignum Vitae, Indian Rosewood, Madagascar Rosewood, and Tulipwood can NOT be shipped outside the United States and are not available for purchase anywhere outside country.
 These are all threatened species included on Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), and I am prohibited from exporting them or products made from them.
 Thank you for understanding.

 Turnaround and Manufacturing Time